aaronparker/image-customise/ci/README.md

-# AppVeyor Continuous Integration scripts
+# Continuous Integration scripts

-The scripts are run by AppVeyor when an update is pushed to this repository.
+The scripts are run by GitHub workflows when an update is pushed to this repository.